All images by Isaiah Chua for RICE Media.

 “When I went to the pageant, saw my equals being treated like that, heard their story, then saw their social media, it struck me—no one cares how much pain you have been through.
 People only care how beautiful you are.”

-After Miss International Queen, Andrea had a mission to put a more diverse array of trans women on the forefront of the media—and not only women excelling in the beauty and entertainment industries, but businesswomen and family women alike.
+After Miss International Queen, Andrea had a mission to put a more diverse array of trans women at the forefront of the media—not only women excelling in the beauty and entertainment industries but also businesswomen and family women alike.

 But didn’t you want to leave the industry entirely?
 How do you go from that to running a pageant?